angarsky/diveintopython/learn/variables/dictionary/dictionary-keys-and-values.md

 ## Checking For the Key Presence

 In Python, the `has_key()` method is not available for dictionaries.
 Instead, you can use the `in` operator to check if a dictionary has a key.
-Here's an example:
+Let's see how to check if key exists in dictionary in Python:

 ```python
 # Creating a dictionary